 Note: Your committee must have your complete dissertation or thesis three (3) weeks prior to your defense.
 If you are a doctoral student you must also share your iThenticate similarity report with your committee at this time.
 You need to leave adequate time to make any modifications required by your advisor and/or the committee.
 The deadline for submission of the final electronic thesis or dissertation to ProQuest can be found on the Academic Calendar.

 Step 3: Defend your thesis or dissertation.
-Have your committee sign the title page of the thesis or dissertation and your Final Defense Report.
-(Doctoral students: your committee must review your iThenticate similarity report before signing this form.)
+Have your committee sign the title page of the thesis or dissertation and your Master's Final Defense Report for Thesis or Project or Doctoral Final Defense Report for Dissertation or Scholarly Project.
+Doctoral students, your committee must review your iThenticate similarity report before signing this form.

 Step 4: Make any edits to your document as required by your committee.
 Also, complete any formatting changes to your thesis or dissertation as discussed in your formatting meeting.